Exemption Guide

 Is this the right path for you?

-For most Texas landowners looking to reduce their property tax bill, environmental designations are not the best starting point.
-They involve permanent restrictions on your property and require institutional partnerships.
+For most Texas landowners looking to reduce their property tax bill, environmental designations involve permanent restrictions and institutional partnerships.
+More practical options:

 Frequently asked questions